akikoo/Fluid-Grid/README.md

 	(<IE9), including those styles without @media queries in styles-ie.less.
 3. Make sure your markup has the correct classes.
 4. Compile LESS files to CSS.

+To generate a new grid in Sass (SCSS), do the following:

+1. Change the values of $columns and $gutter variables in /scss/_grid.scss, to suit you needs.
+2. Adapt your grid classes in /scss/cols.less and call the columns(@num) and nestedcolumns(children, parent) mixins.
+3. Make sure your markup has the correct classes.
+4. Compile SCSS files to CSS.

 ##Credits